Xon/XenForo-RedisViewCounter/README.md

-# XenForo-RedisThreadView
+# XenForo-RedisViewCounter
-Move the thread view counter to Redis-based increment counters rather than MySQL
+Moves some view counters to use Redis-based increment counters rather than scratch tables in MySQL.

+Redis provides atomic get & del when pushing view counts totals into the database.

+Note; Currently only handles thread views.